jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 On the "Admin api" section click on the "Show inactive Admin API permissions" pull down.

 Scroll down until you see "Theme templates" and "theme assets" and change the access to "read and write".
-Hit save and click on "create app".
+Hit "save" and click on "create app".

 Create a folder inside your projects folder called "Shopify-theme".
 Go inside "Shopify-theme".
 Go inside the "Shopify-theme" folder and add another folder: store-nameTheme".